Peaceful Evolution theory

 The phrase was formulated by US Secretary of State John Foster Dulles during the Cold War in the 1950s chiefly in the context of the Soviet Union, but has not subsequently featured in official discussions of US policy in China.
 Chinese analyses of US foreign policy, however, hold that it has constituted part of the theoretical foundation for US relations with the People's Republic of China since then.

-According to the thesis, the United States maintains a strategy to infiltrate and subvert socialist countries, notably China, by spreading Western political ideas and lifestyles, inciting discontent, and encouraging groups to challenge the party leadership.
-According to Chinese readings of the US policy, such efforts are intended cause socialist system to be transformed from within.
+According to the thesis, the United States maintains a strategy to infiltrate and subvert socialist countries, notably China, by spreading Western political ideas and lifestyles, inciting discontent, and encouraging groups to challenge the Chinese Communist Party (CCP) and Communist Party of Vietnam (CPV) leadership.
+According to Chinese readings of the US policy, such efforts are intended to cause socialist systems to be transformed from within.

-The Chinese Communist Party (CCP) has resisted the idea of Peaceful Evolution when the idea was first raised in the Mao era.
-The party sees such a process as "the biggest threat to its continuous rule."
+The CCP has resisted the idea of Peaceful Evolution when the idea was first raised in the Mao era.
+The CCP sees such a process as "the biggest threat to its continuous rule."

-Successive generations of party leaders have struggled against the Peaceful Evolution theory, including Mao Zedong, Deng Xiaoping, Hu Jintao, and Jiang Zemin.
+Successive generations of CCP leaders have criticized the Peaceful Evolution theory, including Mao Zedong, Deng Xiaoping, Hu Jintao, and Jiang Zemin.
 The theory is not currently part of official US policy approach to China, but Chinese military strategists consider it a cause of ongoing concern, as presented in the film Silent Contest.

 Origins

 The precise locution "peaceful evolution" was a modification, by John Foster Dulles, of the doctrine originally outlined by George F. Kennan, who, in his Long Telegram of February 22, 1946, proposed that the socialist and capitalist blocs could reach a state of "peaceful coexistence."

 This was augmented by Dulles over a decade later, in speeches of 1957–58, to "promoting peaceful evolution towards democracy."

 In a speech, Dulles referred to "the use of peaceful means" to "accelerate the evolution of government policies within the Sino-Soviet bloc" in order to "shorten the expected life span of communism."

-Western assistance and commerce were said to be two of the chief instruments of this plan to create a more liberal government in China.
+Dulles contended that the socialist states could be transformed through the slow introduction of foreign ideas.

-According to Bo Yibo (father Bo Xilai) Mao Zedong heard about Dulles' remarks and took them seriously, ordering top Party cadres to study the speeches.
+According to Bo Yibo (father of Bo Xilai) Mao Zedong heard about Dulles' remarks and took them seriously, ordering top CCP cadres to study the speeches.
 Mao saw the idea of Peaceful Evolution as a serious policy threat, a "much more deceptive tactic" to corrupt China, and a war against the socialist powers by non-military means.
+Mao's concerns about this tactic coincided with what he construed as a revisionist turn by Soviet Union and contributed to his call to "never forget class struggle".
+In 1964, Mao's concerns about the risk of Peaceful Evolution prompted an increased effort to develop Chinese youth as "revolutionary successors".
 Mao felt that the war was already being waged, with some effect, against the Soviet Union.
-After the collapse of the Soviet Union, the Chinese communists became more concerned about the strategy.
+After the dissolution of the Soviet Union, the CCP became more concerned about the strategy.